olegkrums/job-approval-system/README.md

         }
     }
 ```
 GenericCategory property will allow to identify type of Item/Part in the rule evaluator.
-I'm guessing in real life GenericCategory would be a type that will hold Parent/Child categories.
+I'm guessing in real life GenericCategory would be a type that holds Parent/Child categories.
 ```csharp
     public class Item
     {